 Google Photos (opens in new tab) is an online photo storage application for backing up your precious photos and videos.
 Until June 2021, the service offered unlimited free storage of photos up to 16MP and videos up to 1080p resolution, but this has now been replaced with a 15GB limit on its free tier.

-In our Google Photos review, we revisit the service to see whether this more limited version can still be considered one of the best cloud storage solutions for photos.
+In our Google Photos (opens in new tab) review, we revisit the service to see whether this more limited version can still be considered one of the best cloud storage (opens in new tab) solutions, the best cloud storage for photos (opens in new tab), and one of the best photo storage apps (opens in new tab).

 Google Photos: Plans and pricing